Retirement Plans - Faculty

 *Based on 5% below SSWB and 7.5% above SSWB.

-**Based on an employee savings rate of 5%
+**Based on faculty member savings rate of 5%

-Employees can choose the amount they wish to contribute to YURAP and set the amount between zero and 75% of their eligible earnings, not to exceed the annual IRS limit, currently $17,000 ($17,500 in 2013).
-If you are age 50 or older, you can choose to contribute up to an additional $5,500 at any time during or after the calendar year in which you reach the age of 50.
-Contributions by the employee and the University may not exceed the limitations imposed by the Internal Revenue Code and applicable Treasury Regulations.
-The FY2012/2013 salary limitation is $250,000.
+Faculty can choose the amount they wish to contribute to YURAP and set the amount between zero and 75% of their eligible earnings, not to exceed the annual IRS limit, currently $18,000 as of July 1, 2015.
+If you are age 50 or older, you can choose to contribute up to an additional $6,000 at any time during or after the calendar year in which you reach the age of 50.
+Contributions by faculty members and the University may not exceed the limitations imposed by the Internal Revenue Code and applicable Treasury Regulations.
+The plan year 2014/2015 salary limitation is $265,000.

-The University Core contribution will be credited to the employees account independently of whether they contribute to YURAP.
-However, if the employee does not contribute to YURAP, they will not receive the 100% University Match.
+The University Core contribution will be credited to the faculty members' accounts independently of whether they contribute to YURAP.
+However, if faculty members do not contribute to YURAP, they will not receive the 100% University Match.

-Each July, the University will increase your employee contribution by 1% to a maximum of 10%.
-If you are contributing between zero and 4%, the University will reset your contribution to 5% with the option to reduce or waive.
+Each July, the University will increase faculty members' contribution amounts by 1% to a maximum of 10%.
+If the contribution rate is between zero and 4%, the University will reset the contribution to 5% with the option to reduce or waive.
 This began July 1, 2010.

-Employees have the option to direct their Core contributions to one vendor and direct their contributions and the University Match to the other vendor.
-Employee contributions and the University Match must remain bundled together.
+Faculty members have the option to direct their Core contributions to one vendor and direct their contributions and the University Match to another vendor.
+Faculty members' contributions and the University Match must remain bundled together.